 There are two main types of central air conditioning systems commonly used in residential homes:

 Split System: This is the most common setup and includes an indoor air handler and an outdoor condensing unit.
-Expect to pay $1,900 to $4,200 for the unit itself, depending on size and brand.

 Each system type has its own pros and cons, and your HVAC contractor can help determine the best fit based on your home layout.